Sistine Chapel official Tour | St Peter’s Tomb | Papal Grottoes |3-Hour Tour

 Experience the Sistine Chapel and visit the Papal Grottoes!

 Important Reminder – Sistine Chapel Official Tour With Early Access and Private Express Tour of St Peter’s Basilica

-- This tour is not ideal for visitors who used wheelchairs as well as visitors with hearing disabilities.
-We are more than happy to organise private tours for wheelchair and hearing disabled visitors.
+- This tour is not available for visitors who used wheelchairs as well as visitors with hearing disabilities.
+We are more than happy to organize private tours for wheelchair and hearing disabled visitors.
 Please contact us.

 - Please wear comfortable shoes as there is a fair bit of walking.

 - There is a dress code to the Vatican which applies to children too.
 Shoulders and knees must be covered.

 - When St Peter’s Basilica is closed for a religious function at short notice as it is a working church, you will be spending more time in the Vatican galleries with your private guide.